chanzuckerberg/sorbet-rails/README.md

 ### `find`, `first` and `last`

 These 3 methods can either return a single nilable record or an array of records.
-Sorbet does not allow us to define multiple signatures for a function.
+Sorbet does not allow us to define multiple signatures for a function ([except stdlib](https://github.com/chanzuckerberg/sorbet-rails/issues/18)).
 It doesn't support defining one function signature that has varying returning value depending on the input parameter type.
 We opt to define the most commonly used signature for these methods, and monkey-patch new functions for the secondary use case.

 In short:
 - Use `find`, `first` and `last` to fetch a single record.